What resilient people do when they make the wrong choice

 Suddenly the heated debate came to a halt and all eyes were on me.
 I could feel a bead of nervous perspiration form on my forehead.
 I only asked a simple question and you’d have thought the survival of mankind as we know it depended on the answer.
 One at a time I looked each person squarely in the eye and said…

-By the way, my mother was Italian, I’m not fluent in Italian but good enough to understand what someone is saying and be understood.
+By the way, my mother was Italian, I’m not fluent in Italian but good enough to understand what’s been said and be understood.

 So off I trot and after a few minutes I arrive at the terminus and there, bang smack in the middle, is one solitary bus.
-I approach the conductor and ask (in Italiano, of course), ‘Could you please tell me the best way to get to Milan Cathedral?’
+I approach the conductor and ask (in Italiano, of course), ‘Could you please tell me the best way to get to Il Duomo?’

 ‘You’re on the right bus,’ he replies, ‘I’ll tell you which stop to get off and then you’ll have to take the tube for a couple of stops.
 When it’s time for you to get off the bus I’ll give you further directions then.’